 Vue lecture

-Assign (associate) an Elastic IP address to an EC2 instance with a bash script
+Assign an IPv6 address to an EC2 instance and configure components with a bash script

 Install WireGuard VPN on OPNsense Firewall